 Step 1: Apply

-The biggest difference between gel and oil cleansers?
+The biggest difference between oil and foaming facial cleansers?
 Skip the water to start.

 Step 2: Extend